Prenatal Body Scan Meditation for Gentle Pregnancy Awareness

 The technical skill is interoceptive awareness, which means sensing internal body signals.
 In plain language, you are learning to notice what is present before reacting to it.
 Sensations might include pressure, warmth, tightness, stretching, pulsing, numbness, heaviness, or ease.
 During pregnancy, those signals can change from day to day, sometimes hour to hour.

 The practice is simple, but not always tidy.
 You notice a sensation, name it gently, allow it to be there if that feels okay, and return when the mind wanders.
-Grocery list.
-Work email.
-A name you still have not agreed on.
-Returning is the practice.
+The texture of a pencil in your hand.
+A question for the prenatal clinician.
+The sound of someone paging a name in a waiting area.
+One pattern we notice: returning is not a correction after failure; it is the main movement of the practice.

 For many beginners, a body scan is easier than breath-only meditation because the body gives clear places to rest attention.